cortex-js/compute-engine/src/docs/guide-expressions.md

 In the CortexJS Compute Engine, expressions are represented using the [MathJSON format](/math-json/).

-They are wrapped in a JavaScript object, a processe called **boxing**, and the resulting expressions are **Boxed Expressions**.
+They are wrapped in a JavaScript object, a process called **boxing**, and the resulting expressions are **Boxed Expressions**.

 Boxed Expressions improve performance by implementing caching to avoid